DexProtege/COVID-19-Stats-Xcode-App/README.md

 ## COVID-19-Stats-Xcode-App
-It's a COVID-19 Statistics displayer app that shows realtime statistics which is updated evry 15-minutes.
+It's a COVID-19 Statistics displayer app that shows realtime statistics which is updated every 15-minutes.
 The data is fetched from two different APIs adn displayed on the app with variety of differentiations.

 ## Motivation
 It is a personal project developed by me in Xcode using Swift5.
 It is basically developed for learning new skill in Xcode by having a overview on the language and implementing the experience.